jroivas/just-open/README.md

 One can just give any file as a parameter, and it's then opened in the preferred application.
-It's configurable, so one can define their favourite apps, and just open the files like they want.
+It's configurable, so one can define their favorite apps, and just open the files like they want.

 ## Requirements